codeforpakistan/WingsOfNature/README.md

-# Wings of Nature: Biodiversity App for Insect Identification and Data Collection
+# Wings of Nature: Biodiversity Showcase for Insect Identification and Data Collection

 ## Overview

-Wings of Nature is a comprehensive solution aimed at cataloging the diversity of insects in various ecosystems.
-The project features a React Native app for data collection and a dashboard for data visualization.
+Wings of Nature is a collab between PML and CFP

 ## Features